christc4/websites-2024/archive.avsbq.org/misc/personal/spiritual/index.md

 > _Live as simply as you can.
 Do not make your own lives difficult.
 Too many conveniences turn people into slaves_ &ndash; St. Paisios the Athonite

 > _Evil can in no way drive out evil.
 If anyone does evil to you do good to him, for your good deed will destroy his evil ones_ &ndash; Abba Poemen the Great

+> _Let the love of God be the foundation of your relationship, for when His love is present, all other virtues will flourish_ &ndash; St. John of Damascus

+> _Blessed are they who have Christ as the axis of their heart and revolve happily around his holy name, unceasingly saying the prayer of the hearth: &apos;Lord Jesus Christ, Son of God, have mercy on me&apos; &ndash; St. Paisios the Athonite

+> _After sin comes shame; courage follows repentance.
+Satan upsets the order; he gives courage to sin and shame to repentance_ &ndash; St. John Chrysostom

+> _What profit do you gain which can outweigh the loss you bring on your self and your whole household when you stay away from the religious service?
+Suppose you find a whole treasure-house filled with gold, and this discovery is your reason for staying away.
+You have lost more than you found, and your loss is as much greater as things of the spirit are  better than the things we see_ &ndash; St. John Chrysostom, _Against the Anomoeans II (p.
+281-283)_